Contact Hero

 Our Impact

-Boundless Futures Foundation’s grants to businesses are awarded directly to female entrepreneurs who put social impact front and center in their business products or practices.
+Boundless Futures Foundation’s grants to businesses are awarded to female entrepreneurs who put social impact front and center in their business products or practices.
 We look at society’s biggest issues and believe in the power of entrepreneurs to provide solutions by going above and beyond “business as usual” to create impact through profit and purpose — to solve a problem, improve on the status quo, or give back in an intentional way.

-Grant-eligible entrepreneurs demonstrate clear and consistent commitment to creating positive change through businesses with ambitious and effective social reach.
+Grant-eligible entrepreneurs demonstrate a clear and consistent commitment to creating positive change through businesses with ambitious and effective social reach.
 These businesses address issues related to:

 • Sustainability & the Environment